usernamenumber/wtfphp/README.md

 1. Put head through monitor

 Brought to you by one of my Moodle modules suddenly crashing on every load because an update to Moodle introduced a file that happened to have the same name as one used in the module.

+Fortunately, this behavior is well-documented... in [a user-contributed comment](http://php.net/manual/en/function.include.php#107685).